 If you answered yes to any of these questions, contact our Complex Care Program team to better understand our services or to schedule an appointment for your child.
 Your local doctor can also refer you to us by calling 501-364-3030.

 If language barriers are a concern, our team provides complex care visits and support for Spanish-speaking families.

-Children with medical complexity typically have multiple chronic medical diagnosis or concerns.
-Sometimes they have a unifying diagnosis but often they may not.
+Children with medical complexity typically have multiple chronic medical diagnoses or concerns.
+Sometimes they have a unifying diagnosis, but often they may not.
 At Arkansas Children’s, we designed the Complex Care Program to address the needs of children who:

 For more information about our complex care services or to make an appointment with one of our complex care pediatric specialists at Arkansas Children’s, please call 501-364-3030 or email Annmarie Neal, BN, RN, CPN, at firstname.lastname@example.org.
 Our team has the expertise and experience needed to optimize care for your child’s complex clinical issues or conditions.

 Your local doctor can refer you to us by faxing the Complex Care referral form to 501-364-3484.

 Children with complex medical conditions generally have multiple diagnoses and may require treatment from a wide range of providers.
 In addition, they may need support from service organizations over an extended period of time.
 At Arkansas Children’s in Little Rock, Arkansas, we create a multidisciplinary team approach with our comprehensive range of services and specialties to provide excellence for outpatient care with ongoing support for patients and their families.